gagneurlab/funcRVP/scripts/README.md

 ## Supplementary scripts
 --------------------

 - `dataloader_clean.py` is the file containing the dataloader class.
+This class converts precomputed gene burdens, covariates, and trait measurements into the format required by FuncRVP.
 This is used by all FuncRVP and burden test training scripts.
 The script requires a gene burden score table in the format: (samples x genes), and a covariate table in the format: (samples x covariates).

 - `g2b_bayes_cov_skipcon.py` is the file containing the FuncRVP model class.
 It is used by all FuncRVP training scripts.
+The script requires a gene burden score table in the format: (samples x genes), and a covariate table in the format: (samples x covariates).

 - `train_ols.py` performs a burden test across all genes for a given trait.